viper-ronin/AnishDeuja.md/AnishDeuja.md

 4. Using the same knife, spread jelly evenly on the other slice of bread.

-5. Carefully place the two slices of bread together, with the peanut butter and jelly sides facing each other.
+5. Place the two slices of bread together, with the peanut butter and jelly sides facing each other.

 6. Press down gently to ensure the sandwich sticks together.